 Situated on a large area of land between Cardiff’s sports village and the River Taff, Cardiff Pointe’s first and second phases have now been released and it is selling fast (there are eight phases being rolled out over the next 6-8 years).

-I had a snoop around a four bedroom town house called The Albacore – want to have a peek?
+I had a snoop around the show home – a four bedroom town house called The Albacore with totally stunning interiors by the extremely talented team from Andrew Henry Interiors – want to have a peek?

 Yes, I thought you might…!

 A Great Entrance